-Caught by the dot-com boom and amazed with how Internet news instantly put the world at my feet, I’d go on to study Information Science–at the intersection of Informatics and Media Science–to learn about how people search, use, and share information.
-I never had a big knack for writing code, though (although I try to keep enough to prototype ideas).
+My true school wouldn’t be the classroom but rather the World Wide Web.
+Caught by the dot-com boom and intrigued by how the Internet put the world at my feet, however, I’d go on to study Information Science–at the intersection of Informatics and Media Studies–to learn about how people search, use, and share information.
+I never had a big knack for writing code (although I keep enough to prototype ideas).
 Instead, I’d develop a thing for bringing that technology to human kind.
+Design thinking.

 Common to all is, I spread the knowledge and stories of innovators.
 Because I believe innovators who aspire to change the world around them deserve to have their stories told like any other.
 They deserve a discussion as ambitious as their own endeavors.
 And their stories, when told, help aspiring entrepreneurs–and intrapreneurs–take action and find inspiration in role models.

-So, currently I’m writing the Startup Vikings book.
-Through interviews with Nordic tech entrepreneurs about their personal stories and secrets to leadership and building products, the book is the closest you come to being a fly on the wall at a startup, and to learn how it’s done the Nordic way.
+So currently I’m writing the Startup Vikings book.
+Through interviews with Nordic tech entrepreneurs about their personal stories and secrets to leadership and building products, the book is the closest you come to being behind-the-scenes at a startup, and to learn how it’s done the Nordic way.

 Right, but what is a meth·od·ol·o·gist?

 A methodologist is one who studies methodology.
 A methodology is the system of methods and principles used in a particular discipline.
-My discipline happens to be new media innovation.
-I would love to learn about yours.
+My discipline happens to technology innovation and entrepreneurship.

-Editor of Vevens Gang, a tech blog dedicated to profiling the tech startup scene in Norway, in Norwegian.
+Editor of Vevens Gang, a notebook dedicated to profiling the tech startup scene in Norway, in Norwegian.